-If you focused solely on the first ingredient, you might assume you're golden.
-But add ALL of the grain sources together?
-You'll see that collectively they add up to a greater overall quantity of grain in the food than actual meat-based ingredient.
+If you focused solely on the first ingredient, you might assume you’re golden.
+But if you add all of the grain sources together?
+You’ll see that collectively they add up to a greater overall quantity of grain in the food than actual meat-based ingredient.
+Pet food manufacturers are allowed to do this: it’s called “ingredient splitting.”
+And it’s potentially quite misleading to consumers who are trying to figure out whether the food they’re buying for their carnivore cats is low in grains and carbohydrates.